Competitor reviews

 What is the cheapest junk removal company in 2026?

 For curbside items (furniture, mattresses, appliances already outside), Dropcurb is the cheapest national option at $79 flat for your first item.
 Add-ons cost $19–$39 each depending on size.
 A typical 3-item pickup runs about $137.
 No on-site estimate, no truck-fraction math — you see the total before you book.
 For full-service interior removal where a crew enters your home, local independent haulers are usually cheapest at $70–$350 per load according to HomeGuide.
-LoadUp averages $143 per job but adds a $50–$80 service area fee on top, bringing the real cost to $193–$223 for a typical single-item job.
+LoadUp offers instant online per-item pricing with a service fee plus per-item add-ons plus tax — visit goloadup.com for exact pricing in your area.

 1. Dropcurb — Best for curbside junk removal